alexandershalin/rclone_script/ReadMe.md

 2. Menu changed to fit GPi screen
 3. Notifications size changes

+## What else has been done
+I didn't like the additional time that it takes to start a game (emulator) with the sync enabled.
+I also didn't like that I had to exit a game in order to sync a backup.
+I wanted to be able to flip the off switch and go about my business.

+To address this I added a feature where the system installs a startup and shutdown script that can be turned on.
+The startup script downloads any new saves, and the shutdown script updloads any new ones.
+This is done for all emulators.

+The startup script has a delay built in.
+It runs just before emulationstation is activated but bakes in a 10s sleep.
+This allows ES to complete loading without any additional drag on the system and so startup time is unaffected.
+After the 10s delay, the sync kicks off.
+This is usally around the time that I'm browsing for a game or even loading one up.
+I find it to be seamless.

+I've made updates to the menu that allow for turning on and off the system start/stop sync.
+I suggest that users who wish to use the system start/stop sync disable the normal emulator start/stop sync.
+This is suggested during the installation if users turn on system start/stop sync.
+There's nothing that prevents users from using both sync events and no troubles are expected if both are turned on.

 ## Troubleshooting

 Why are my saves not synced on emulator start/stop automatically?